bsv-blockchain/gitbook-poc-solutions/demos/demo-catalog/register/technical-register.md

 ### Overlay Service (LARS)

 - Manages blockchain communication, DID registration, and transaction confirmation
-- Utilizes extended QuarkID packages for managing identities and VCs on Bitcoin SV
+- Utilizes extended QuarkID packages for managing identities and VCs on BSV
 - Runs as a separate microservice to scale blockchain communication efficiently

 ---